Long-term, aligned private equity

 In relation to the financial reporting process :

 The Company also controls an employee benefit trust (“EBT”) established to operate the jointly owned share plan and share based payment scheme for the Company’s Directors and certain employees of the Investment Advisor.
 The EBT subsidiary’s financial statements are consolidated in the financial statements as presented in this Report and Accounts.
 The EBT subsidiary has its own Trustees and they act independently to the Company.
-The financial reporting process and controls of the EBT are in line with the Company.
-The Board considers the EBT subsidiary as an insignificant component to the consolidated financial statements.
+The financial reporting process and controls of the EBT subsidiary are in line with the Company.
+The Board considers the EBT subsidiary a non-material component to the consolidated financial statements.

-The Audit and Risk Committee ensures that all service providers remain compliant with relevant regulation and remain suitable to provide their contracted services.
+The Audit and Risk Committee ensures that all service providers remain compliant with relevant regulations and remain suitable to provide their contracted services.

 ESO Compliance